NiLuJe/FBInk/CLI.md

     BFONT=/mnt/onboard/.adds/koreader/fonts/noto/NotoSans-Bold.ttf
     ```

-    Note for Kobo: you will NOT be able to use system fonts on Kobo, because they're all obfuscated, hence this example relying on KOReader's fonts.
+    Note for Kobo: you will NOT be able to use system fonts, because they're all obfuscated, hence this example relying on KOReader's fonts.

 ### Options for printing an image (if compiled with `FBINK_WITH_IMAGE`)